fecony/oscargabriel-dev/src/app/pages/blog/content/a-tour-of-alchemy-through-better-t-stack.md

 If you're unfamiliar with [Alchemy](https://alchemy.run/), then I'm delighted to be the first to show it to you.

 Infrastructure-as-Code ("IaC") is the incredible idea of pre-defining your app's infra configuration in code, rather than doing it manually in a cloud console after finishing your app.
-And Alchemy's not like other IaC offerings; it's written in pure Typescript (already established that that's a win) that doesn't depend on one or more wrapper layers above it to work, that allows you to add and delete and completely redo everything with ease.
+And Alchemy's not like other IaC offerings; it's written in pure Typescript (already established that that's a win), that doesn't depend on one or more wrapper layers above it to work, that is easy to understand and super flexible.
 Alchemy also features:

 - **Cloudflare-first approach**: While other IaC tools treat Cloudflare as an afterthought, Alchemy is purpose-built for the edge with first-class support for Workers, D1, KV, Durable Objects, and the entire CF ecosystem.
 We're bullish on Cloudflare around here.